kayethinhto/Course-Planner/README.md

 - As a user, I want to be able to retrieve specific information for each task
 - As a user, I want to be able to save my course planner file
 - As a user, I want to be able to load an existing course planner from file

-- Phase 4: Task 2 - Utilized the Map interface in the GUI class.
+## Phase 4: Task 2
+- Utilized the Map interface in the GUI class.

+## Phase 4: Task 3
+If I were given more time to work on the architecture of this project, I would use the Observer pattern to reduce coupling between the CoursePlanner GUI, Course and Tasks.
+The GUI would be used as the observable and the Course and Task as the observers.